derickschaefer/static-cache-wrangler/readme.txt

 GitHub® is a registered trademark of GitHub, Inc.
 YouTube® is a registered trademark of Google LLC.
 Twitter® is a registered trademark of X Corp.
 ModernCLI.Dev is owned by Derick Schaefer.

-This plugin has not been tested by any of the services, platforms, software projects nor their respective owners.
+This plugin has not been tested by any of the services, platforms, software projects, nor their respective owners.
 These names and services are referenced solely as examples of where static cache files might be repurposed, used, uploaded, stored, or transmitted.

 This plugin is an independent open-source project and is **not endorsed by, affiliated with, or sponsored by** any of the companies or open-source projects mentioned herein.

 ---